 Slindon History Group

 The History Group is an informal group of individuals interested in the history of the village and its families.
 It holds photographic and many other records and items of historical interest, many of which were shown at the first very successful History Open Day in March 2006.
-The Open Day generated tremendous interest from both present and past families, with much material and documents being consequently produced.
-Many photographs and documents are available for viewing by arrangement with the contacts listed.
-Further Open Days are to be mounted in the future and will be widely publicised.??The Group remains anxious to secure a permanent home for its scattered archives so that a comprehensive inventory can be made and enabling appropriate public access and display.
+The Open Day generated tremendous interest from both present and past families, with much material and many documents being consequently produced.
+Many photographs and documents are available for viewing by arrangement.
+Further Open Days are to be mounted in the future and will be widely publicised.
+The Group remains anxious to secure a permanent home for its scattered archives so that a comprehensive inventory can be made and enabling appropriate public access and display.

-Further information: Robin Upton 814694
+Further information: Robin Upton – Tel: 814694.

 Slindon Music Circle

-The Music Circle is an informal group of residents who meet in various member’s houses on the third Tuesday of each month (except August) to listen to and discuss largely classical music CDs and DVDs from 8pm to 10pm.
-It was founded in February 1981, and has currently enjoyed over 360 meetings.
+The Music Circle is an informal group of residents who meet in various members’ houses on the third Tuesday of each month (except August) to listen to and discuss largely classical music CDs and DVDs from 8pm to 10pm.
+It was founded in February 1981 and has currently enjoyed over 360 meetings.

 Each piece is written into a set of black books, alphabetically by composer.
-We try to include new composers and new pieces in each program, among well known works.
+We try to include new composers and new pieces in each programme, among well known works.
 Attendance is completely free.
 Coffee and biscuits are served at half-time, except near Christmas when wine and mince pies are permitted!